cbeier-studio/Xolmis/docs/researchers.md

 A researcher is a person that participated in data collection in some way.

+Open the Researchers module in the main menu **Management → Researchers**.

 ## Adding or editing

 | Field | Required | Description |